Kenneth William Beecher

 David Beecher maintained his innocence throughout the investigation and his trial.
 HIs attorney, James H. Grund, said he will appeal the verdict.

-12. Newspaper: Logansport Pharos-Tribune: PERU - Sentencing for David Beecher has been rescheduled to July 20 at 9 a.m. in Miami Circuit Court.
+12. Newspaper: Logansport Pharos-Tribune: PERU - Sentencing for David Beecher has been rescheduled to July 20 at 9 a.m.
+In Miami Circuit Court.
 Beecher, 31, Rt.
-3, was found guilty last month of murdering his parents, Wayne and Lydia Beecher, in their home., 24 Jun 1988, Logansport, Cass, IN.
+3, Was found guilty last month of murdering his parents, Wayne and Lydia Beecher, in their home., 24 Jun 1988, Logansport, Cass, IN.
 12

 13. Newspaper: Pharos-Tribune: Beecher Gets 60 Years, 1 Jul 1988, Logansport, Cass, IN.
 13 PERU -- David Beecher was sentenced Wednesday to 60 years in prison for killing his parents, Wayne and Lydia Beecher.